-When your toddler gets a little older and taller (preschool age), many parents will then purchase the next stage of car seat: a forward facing car seat.
+When your toddler gets a little older and taller (preschool age), many parents will then purchase the next stage of car seat: a forward facing (or a front facing) car seat.

-Note: These are different than regular boosters (or “high back boosters” – otherwise called belt-positioning boosters) because boosters don’t have the option of using a harness — and most kids are not ready to graduate from harness to seatbelt until at least age 5.
-Capiche?
+Note: These are different than regular boosters (or “high back boosters” – otherwise called belt-positioning boosters) because boosters don’t have the option of using a harness — and most kids are not ready to graduate from harness to seat belt until at least age 5.

-These seats start with a five-point harness, just like a convertible seat, that can later be removed to use the seat as a high back booster – also known as a BPB (belt positioning booster) and even later, as a backless booster (hence the “3-in-1” terminology, see below).
+These seats start with a five-point harness, just like a convertible car seat, that can later be removed to use the seat with the shoulder belt as a high back booster – also known as a BPB (belt positioning booster seat) and even later, as a backless booster (hence the “3-in-1” terminology, see below).

-*Note that if your child is still happily rear-facing (extended rear-facing), please keep doing so.
+*Note that if your child is still happily riding in a rear facing seat (extended rear facing), please keep doing so.
 I am not at all discouraging ERF’ing, as we all agree it’s a best practice!
-In fact, the AAP recommends keeping children rear-facing as long as possible.
+In fact, the AAP recommends keeping children rear facing as long as possible.